woodenbrick/mtp-lastfm/README.markdown

 </ul>

 To run: python mtp-lastfm-gtk.py
-You can track the projects milestones and submit bug/feature requests at <a href="http://wodemoneke.lighthouseapp.com/projects/26145-mtp-lastfm/overview">lighthouse</a>
+<p>You can track the projects milestones and submit bug/feature requests at <a href="http://wodemoneke.lighthouseapp.com/projects/26145-mtp-lastfm/overview">lighthouse</a>